CitizensFoundation/policy-synth/agents/docs/src/connectors/base/baseDocumentConnector.md

 # PsBaseDocumentConnector

 The `PsBaseDocumentConnector` is an abstract class that extends the `PsBaseConnector`.
-It provides a base structure for document connectors, defining methods for retrieving and updating documents.
+It provides a base structure for connectors that interact with documents, offering methods to retrieve and update document content.

 ## Properties